wayne931121/tool/README.md

 # tool
-uh...just some function I need to use now...do a recore....maybe I will use in future?
+uh...just some function I need to use now...do a record....maybe I will use in future?

 ```py
 def cross_product(p1,p2):